migophotos/smartTooltip/README.md

 				color:  'state color',
 				link:   'external URL',
 				parent: 'parent UUID'
-				[legendFormat]: 'first column of legend stroke formating string with internal variables, such as $VALUE$, $NAME$, $DESCR$, ....
+				[legendFormat]: 'first column of legend stroke formating string with internal variables, such as $VALUE$, $NAME$, $DESCR$, ...'
-				[legendValFormat]: same as legendFormat string but for second column },
+				[legendValFormat]: 'same as legendFormat string but for second column' },
 			{}, ...
 		]